To start using Zenaton, you have to complete 4 steps:

 Zenaton worker is now listening to app "AppId" on env "dev".

-Ok we are now ready to run some background tasks and workflows!
+Ok we are now ready to run!
 Let's make sure that the Zenaton library is initialized with our credentials before dispatching them, eg. we will create the following file:

 # load dependencies import zenaton.client from src.get_name import GetName from src.hello_world import HelloWorld # init Zenaton client zenaton.client.Client( 'AppId', 'ApiToken', 'dev' ) # dispatching a task to be processed in background GetName().dispatch() # dispatching a workflow to be processed in background HelloWorld().dispatch()